googleapis/google-auth-library-java/README.md

 1. Components marked with `@ObsoleteApi` are stable for usage in the current major version, but will be marked with `@Deprecated` in a future major version.
-   **NOTE**: We reserve the right to mark anything as `@Deprecated` and introduce breaking changes in a minor version for anythign that we deem to be ***critical bugs and vulnerabilities***.
+   **NOTE**: We reserve the right to mark anything as `@Deprecated` and introduce breaking changes in a minor version to fix any ***critical bugs and vulnerabilities***.

 ## License